creativescala/doodle/docs/src/main/mdoc/core/index.md

 ## Color

-Working with @scaladoc[Color](doodle.core.Color) is something that most images will do.
+Working with @:api(doodle.core.Color) is something that most images will do.
 There are two representations of color used in Doodle:

 * hue, saturation, and lightness (HSL); and
 * red, green, and blue (RGB).